HeleneHarmens/movie-rating-app/README.md

 ```
 $ npm start
 ```
+**Note:** You might get the promt:
+`?
+Something is already running on port 3000 [...]
+Would you like to run the app on another port instead?
+(Y/n)` Type Y, and it will run on port 3001 (or something else).

 **Runs the app in the development mode.**<br />
-Open [http://localhost:3001](http://localhost:3001) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser (change port if it's running on another port).

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.